 DOD STRACNET profile may result in deployment delays.

 Typical CONUS flatcar physical characteristics may be found in MIL-STD-1366 Transportability Criteria (1.58 MB).
 Data sheet on typical CONUS flatcar physical characteristics may be downloaded, US Flatcar Reference US Flatcar Reference (384 KB).
+TTX has authorized the sharing of their video on the capabilities and characteristics of the new TPDX car that is equipped with new 1/2" diameter universal chains.
+Click here to view the video.

 In addition to meeting CONUS rail clearance diagrams, the AAR requires that military vehicles that will be secured to flatcars for rail transport must also meet the rail impact test requirements outlined in MIL-STD-810, test method 526.
 This testing simulates "rail humping operations" that could occur during the life of the rail transport of the vehicle.
 If during rail impact testing a vehicle requires securement that deviates from the general rules or a specific figure in the AAR's Open Top Loading Rules (OTLRs), those testing results must be submitted to the AAR OTLR committee for review and possible generation of a new figure within the OTLRs.
 If you desire a copy of the Section 6 of the OTLRs that covers Military Equipment and Materiel please contact